 - Lifting heavy things such as groceries

 This happens because during these kinds of activities the pressure on your bladder increases.
-Your urethra or urinary sphincter cannot resist the pressure of a full bladder, and will leak urine.
+If your urethra or urinary sphincter are weak, they cannot resist the pressure of a full bladder, and will leak urine.

 Urgency urinary incontinence